DeviceConnect: Android SDK

 if (MessagingService.forwardToFinBoxSDK(remoteMessage.data)) {

-val firebaseMessagingService = MessagingService()
+val firebaseMessagingService = MessagingService(this)

 } else {